An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Abstract

 \section{Abstract}

-Expression quantitative trait loci (eQTL) analyses identify genetic markers associated with the expression of a gene.
+{Expression quantitative trait locus (eQTL) analyses identify genetic markers associated with the expression of a gene.
 Most up-to-date eQTL studies consider the connection between genetic variation and expression in a single tissue.
 Multi-tissue analyses have the potential to improve findings in a single tissue, and elucidate the genotypic basis of differences between tissues.
-In this paper we introduce and study a hierarchical Bayesian model (MT-eQTL) for multi-tissue eQTL analysis.
-MT-eQTL explicitly captures patterns of variation in the presence or absence of eQTLs, as well as the heterogeneity of effect sizes across tissues.
-Fitting of the model is fast enough to accommodate large-scale real data analyses on a desktop computer.
-Inferences concerning eQTL detection and the configuration of eQTLs across tissues are derived from adaptive thresholding of local false discovery rates, and maximum a-posteriori estimation, respectively.
-We investigate the MT-eQTL model through a simulation study, and through an extensive analysis of a new, 9-tissue data set from the GTEx initiative.
+In this paper we develop a hierarchical Bayesian model (MT-eQTL) for multi-tissue eQTL analysis.
+MT-eQTL explicitly captures patterns of variation in the presence or absence of eQTL, as well as the heterogeneity of effect sizes across tissues.
+We devise an efficient Expectation-Maximization (EM) algorithm for model fitting.
+Inferences concerning eQTL detection and the configuration of eQTL across tissues are derived from the adaptive thresholding of local false discovery rates, and maximum a-posteriori estimation, respectively.
+We also provide theoretical justification of the adaptive procedure.
+We investigate the MT-eQTL model through an extensive analysis of a 9-tissue data set from the GTEx initiative.}